 DEVELOPMENT COMMITTEE (Fundraising and Outreach)

 Our community is stronger when we all participate.
 Our committee fosters connections by reaching out to our community to encourage support and encourage participation.
 Members of the congregation are encouraged to renew and to get involved.
-If you like getting to know our members, then you may enjoy serving on this committee to get to know others and help them give back to our community.
-In addition, the Legacy Committee is part of the fundraising committee.
+If you like getting to know our members and inspiring those to give back to their community, then you may enjoy serving on this committee.
+In addition, the Legacy Chair works in concert with the Development Committee.

 Legacy Chair